Antallyn/pstream_src/README.md

 ## Usage

-This gem is very simple to use, you just need the pstream video id, it can be found at the end of the video link, Ex:``https://www.pstream.net/e/PvpVL4rvlarq26W -> PvpVL4rvlarq26W``
+This gem is very easy to use, you just need the pstream video id, it can be found at the end of the video link, Ex:``https://www.pstream.net/e/PvpVL4rvlarq26W -> PvpVL4rvlarq26W``

 	require "pstream_src"